Epidemiological study on app-based reporting of adverse events following influenza vaccination

 The first results show, that out of 377 study participants 66.47% are female, 44.51% are aged 18-30 years and 83.98% have the “Abitur”.
-In descriptive analysis, sex and level of education have minor effects on adherence to app usage until the end of the study.
-Statistical verifications on determinants of app usage and the exploration of reported adverse events following vaccination (e.g. type and frequency) are ongoing.
-These results can contribute to a better understanding of benefits and risks of influenza vaccines.
+Neither the gender nor the level of education have effects on the app usage intensity and adherence.
+The adverse events reported via app will be analyzed by type, frequency and time trends.
 The study shall generate evidence for the potential implementation of an app-based self-reporting system for vaccine safety (e.g. new vaccines and other population).

 Nguyen MTH, Hoodgarzadeh M, Klett-Tammen C, Linnig S, Mentzer D, Ott JJ, Krause G. Evaluation of acceptance and preferences of app-based reporting of suspected adverse events following immunization.
 Jahrestagung der DGEpi.
 Bremen.
 Abstract Book 2018: 215.